Tekki/ansible-sql-ledger/README.md

       roles:
         - { role: sql-ledger, httpd_path: /var/www/sl-dws, httpd_url: sl-dws, git_branch: master}

+It is possible to install the role multiple times under different URLs on the same server.

 If your hosts are defined in *sql-ledger.hosts* in this way:

     [sql-ledger-servers]